-Multi-year Funding
+Mutli-year Funding

 The RFF program should be flexible and this means funding more expensive projects over several years when needed.
-Therefore,
+Therefore.

 - Agencies may apply for up to three years of funding.
-This will count against the agency's 65% overall funding request for each of the years that the project has received funding.
-Funding requests for RFF projects outside call will be factored into total available funding received. - Agencies will receive funding when it is needed to avoid having to inefficiently phase projects.
+This will count against the agency's 65% overall funding request for each of the years that the project has received funding. - Agencies will receive funding when it is needed to avoid having to inefficiently phase projects.
 NCDOT banks funding for the MPO, so providing the funding up front should not be a problem.